Most church leaders I know would love to see their church grow.

 Like any living organism, churches go through seasons.
 Sometimes that means a healthy church will stall out or even decline for a season.

-That can be because of a leadership change, hitting a new growth barrier, the need for systems to catch up to where the church has grown, and sometimes, for no clear reason at all (some of this truly is mystery).
+That can be because of a leadership change, hitting a new growth barrier, the need for systems to catch up to where the church has grown, and sometimes, for no clear reason at all (some of this truly is a mystery).

 But healthy churches recover from that plateau or decline, adjust the sails and continue on with their mission.